 - 5 Yukon Gold Potatoes peeled and cubed (make the soup more buttery)

-- 4 tbsp vegan butter See Note
+- 4 tablespoon vegan butter See Note

 - 1 head green cabbage cored and chopped